CallocGD/gddocs/docs/endpoints/accounts/loginGJAccount.md

 # LoginGJAccount

 > This endpoint is used to log into a players Geometry Dash account.
-This will also get your account into the registry when searching for the account upon fist login once you've hit the account registration email.
+This will also get your account into the registry when searching for the account upon first login once you've hit the account registration email.
 ```
 https://www.boomlings.com/database/accounts/loginGJAccount.php
 ```